LauraU123/L_vs_rest_without_MCC/README.md

 ## Workflow

-is workflow uses a similar principle to the main nextstrain/rsv workflow, but does not include clades or glycosylation, and splits the sequence alignment into two, constructing two separate analyses based on the same sequences.
+This workflow uses a similar principle to the main nextstrain/rsv workflow, but does not include clades or glycosylation, and splits the sequence alignment into two, constructing two separate analyses based on the same sequences.

-It includes a step to find MCCs (Maximally Compatible Clades) using the [TreeKnit Julia](https://github.com/PierreBarrat/TreeKnit.jl) package.

 * Input: RSV reference files, metadata and sequences